-Report: Officer Dies Following 'Events Stemming from' Capitol Riots
+Update: U.S. Capitol Police Officer Dies from Injuries Sustained in Riot

 The United States Capitol Police Chief Steven Sund, released a statement Thursday indicating that over 50 officers from the Capitol police and Metropolitan police forces were injured during the riots.

-Sund retired on Thursday afternoon amid an avalanche of complaints over the way Capitol security was handled during the riots.
+Sund announced that he will resign next week amid an avalanche of complaints about the way Capitol security was handled during the riots.

 AWR Hawkins is an award-winning Second Amendment columnist for Breitbart News and the writer/curator of Down Range with AWR Hawkins, a weekly newsletter focused on all things Second Amendment, also for Breitbart News.
 He is the political analyst for Armed American Radio.
 Follow him on Twitter: @AWRHawkins.
 Reach him at awrhawkins@breitbart.com.
 You can sign up to get Down Range at breitbart.com/downrange.

-Note: This story was edited and updated Friday to include freshly released information